 The flash memory used to store these settings has a limited count of write cycles.
-Try to avoid performing repeated CMD_GPI0_LOCAL_SET_CONFIG_REQ as each command will use one write cycle.
-When the configuration of the I/O pins is known in advance, an individualized firmware can be used to prevent in-field configuration (Chapter 14).
+Try to avoid performing repeated CMD_GPIO_LOCAL_SET_CONFIG_REQ as each command will use one write cycle.
+When the configuration of the I/O pins is known in advance, an individualized firmware can be used to prevent in-field configuration (see chapter 14).